zaxguo/p1-kernel/docs/exp6/rpi-os.md

 **Memory attribute indirection**

-ARMv8 architecture introduces `mair_el1` register.
-See [its definition](https://developer.arm.com/docs/ddi0595/b/aarch64-system-registers/mair_el1).
+ARMv8 architecture introduces `mair_el1` register (Search for "mair_el1 ddi0595" for definition).
 This register consists of 8 slots, each spanning 8 bits.
 Each slot configures a common set of attributes.
 A descriptor then specifies just an index of the `mair` slot, instead of specifying all attributes directly.
 This allows using only 3 bits in the descriptor to reference a `mair` slot.
 We are using only a few of available attribute options.
 [Here](https://github.com/fxlin/p1-kernel/blob/master/src/exp6/include/arm/mmu.h#L11) is the code that prepares values for the `mair` register.

 ```
 // arm/mmu.h